Last Updated: March 20, 2021

 Is LinkedIn still popular?
 To answer this question, we’ll need to check out the numbers first.
 Since it was first founded in 2002, LinkedIn has served as a central hub for both employees and employers alike.
 The business- and employment-oriented platform has been a prominent name in the professional world, and its reputation is only growing stronger each year.

-- 40% of its users access the platform on mobile devices every month.
+- Around 57% of its users access the platform on mobile devices every month.

-- There are 30 million companies with a LinkedIn profile.
+- There are 55 million companies with LinkedIn profiles.

-- The US has the most users on LinkedIn, with 154 million profiles.
+- The US has the most users on LinkedIn, with over 170 million profiles.

-- 94% of B2B marketers on social media use LinkedIn to publish content.
+- As much as 80% of B2B marketers use LinkedIn ads.

 - 65% of B2B companies have acquired a customer through LinkedIn.